 Transportation & Accessibility

-- Leave the car behind: the Salt Palace Convention Center is conveniently located within walking distance of more than 6,700 hotel rooms, 170+ restaurants, cafés and nightspots, and numerous arts, culture, and entertainment venues.
+- Leave the car behind: the Salt Palace Convention Center is conveniently located within walking distance of more than 7,300 hotel rooms, 200+ restaurants, cafés and bars, and numerous arts, culture, and entertainment venues.

 - Salt Lake's TRAX light rail Free Fare Zone connects the Salt Palace Convention Center with Convention District hotels and downtown activities/attractions, reducing the need for shuttle transportation.